1209simran/OutBoom/README.md

 OutBoom

-A Social Site connecting people...
+A Social site connecting people - developed using React, Node, Express and MongoDB.